Gold block

 Motsuji Temple

-Mt.
-Kinji is located just behind the main hall of Muryokoin, and from the garden you can see the sunset sinking onto the ridge of the mountain.
+Kinkeisan is located just behind the main hall of Muryokoin Temple, and from the garden you can see the sun setting over the mountain ridge

-If you can see the main hall from the garden at dusk, the sunset illuminates the main hall like a halo, making it seem like a beauty like the Pure Land of Paradise. is thought to have been the center and symbol of Hiraizumi's urban design
+Looking at the main hall from the garden at dusk, the setting sun illuminates it like a halo, creating a beauty reminiscent of paradise. is thought to have been the center of Hiraizumi's urban planning and its symbol

-As it is still said to be a mountain of faith, it is known that at least nine sutra mounds were built on the summit, and past excavations have discovered sutra tubes and pots.
+As it is still said to be a mountain of faith, it is known that at least nine sutra mounds were built on the summit, and sutra tubes and jars have been discovered in past excavations

 Hiraizumi Station